 A “business contract or transaction” is one in which a business organization sold, purchased, licensed, transferred, or otherwise provided goods, materials, services, intellectual property, funds, realty, or other obligations.

 Eligible Case Types.
-A case that meets one of the following descriptions is generally a commercial case:
+A commercial case is generally eligible for the commercial court if it meets one of the following descriptions:

 Concerns the internal affairs, governance, dissolution, receivership, or liquidation of a business organization;